rajatb115/data-mining-col761/README.txt

 # Part 1

+To run the code for Q1:
+./Q1.sh

-To run the code use : python3 Q1.py filename
+To run the code for Q2 :
+./Q2.sh 0 (for training from scratch)
+./Q2.sh 1 (for using the already trained model)